neuml/txtai/docs/embeddings/indexing.md

 The [batch](../configuration/vectors#batch) and [encodebatch](../configuration/vectors#encodebatch) parameters control the vectorization process.
 Larger values for `batch` will pass larger batches to the vectorization method.
 Larger values for `encodebatch` will pass larger batches for each vector encode call.
 In the case of GPU vector models, larger values will consume more GPU memory.

 Data is buffered to temporary storage during indexing as embeddings vectors can be quite large (for example 768 dimensions of float32 is 768 * 4 = 3072 bytes per vector).
 Once vectorization is complete, a mmapped array is created with all vectors for [Approximate Nearest Neighbor (ANN)](../configuration/vectors#backend) indexing.

+The terms `ANN` and `dense vector index` are used interchangeably throughout txtai's documentation.

 ## Setting a backend